 Laura has two decades of retail experience, including banking and cooperate management.
+She also serves on our Board of Directors.
 Laura started at the coop as a part-time grocery stocker, then became the full time dairy clerk, and finally landed in the Grocery Department as Assistant Manager where she also heads the Dairy and Frozen Departments.
 Laura, her husband and two children homestead on their small farm in Bethlehem.
 When not at work, Laura enjoys anything having to do with spending time outdoors, and her family.

 José Bonilla, Deli & Prepared Foods Dept. Manager

 José has three decades of food service experience going back into his high school years where he worked his way up to managing a location for a major fast-food chain.
 He’s been a sous chef for a number of local restaurants where he learned even more about the industry.
 José loves the level of community involvement here at the Co-op, he’s been with us for about a year now and enjoyed getting to know the members and customers.
 When he’s not in “deli manager mode,” José enjoys working with pottery.
 He has his own pottery business (Nitty Gritty Pottery) which he operates out Bethlehem’s 42 Maple studio (a shared studio space inside a converted church).
 José’s pieces have traveled the world — he has pottery in Japan, China and Ireland.